-Fertility Options for Transgender, Gender-Queer, and Nonbinary (TGNB) Individuals
+Fertility Options for Transgender and Nonbinary Individuals

 How does transitioning affect fertility?

 Gender transition looks different for every person, and fertility considerations vary by treatment option.
 Here’s how different types of gender-affirming care can impact fertility.

 Many transgender and nonbinary individuals take hormones like testosterone, estrogen, and testosterone blockers, or anti-androgens, while transitioning.
 Testosterone suppresses feminine physical traits and induces masculine ones, such as facial and body hair and a deeper voice, in transgender men and some nonbinary individuals.
 Estrogen increases feminine characteristics like breast development and facial and body hair reduction in transgender women and some nonbinary individuals.

 Researchers are still learning about the impact of testosterone and estrogen therapy on long-term reproductive function.
 While prolonged testosterone and estrogen use often stop sperm production and ovulation, respectively, some evidence suggests that these effects are reversible upon discontinuation of the treatment.

 Although hormone therapy may not prevent the possibility of having children biologically in all cases, each situation is different.
 If you are considering hormone therapy and want to have children in the future, consult with your doctor about the option of freezing your eggs or sperm for future use.